edgeware-network/new-edgeware-docs/docs/welcome/why-develop-on-edgeware.md

 ## Live Full EVM + WASM Contract runtime

 Edgeware has [deployed Full EVM compatibility layer](https://github.com/hicommonwealth/evm/blob/master/README.md) and tooling support.
 On top of that you can deploy WASM Contracts written in ink!, AssemblyScript.
-[Learn more how to deploy EVM and WASM contracts on Edgeware.](https://main.edgeware.wiki/contribute-and-engage/develop/edgeware-smart-contracts)
+[Learn more on how to deploy EVM and WASM contracts on Edgeware.](https://www.edgeware.wiki/development/develop/smart-contracts/)

 ## Part of Polkadot Ecosystem